guillp/binapy/docs/usage.md

 This `binapy_encoder()` decorator will:

 - register this method in BinaPy extension registry, so that it can be called with `BinaPy(my_data).encode_to('myformat')`.
-- add this method to BinaPy with a `setattr()`, so that it can be called with `BinaPy(my_data).encode_myformat()` (same name as the decorated method).
 - if that methods returns a `bytes` or a `bytesarray`, make sure that it returns a `BinaPy` instead, to make sure it is fluent.

 Some formats such as *base64* can have all 3 methods implemented.
-Others such as hashes only have an encoder and checker method:
+Others such as hashes only have an encoder and a checker method:

 - the encoder does the actual hashing (that is, by definition, irreversible)
 - the checker method checks that a given data is the appropriate length for the given hash